-- Are you looking to get on the water, but you lack a vessel?
+- Are you looking to get on the water but lack a vessel?

 I have always had a deep-seated passion for the Ocean Environment which ultimately led me to receive a degree in Marine Biology.
 Living in the San Diego area for over 30 years, I have extensively explored the 70 miles of San Diego’s coastline, and I am here to share!
 Please use my website to your advantage and have a look around at all the wonders that the beaches of San Diego can offer you!